William Tebb: Anti-vaccination activism

 In 1869, Tebb became deeply committed to the anti-vaccination campaign whose aim was repeal of the Vaccination Acts that made smallpox vaccination compulsory for children.
 He himself was prosecuted and fined thirteen times for refusal to vaccinate his third daughter.
 In 1880, he co-founded the London Society for the Abolition of Compulsory Vaccination (LSACV) and established its official publication, the Vaccination Inquirer.
 He served as its chairman until 1896, when it was dissolved to form the National Anti-Vaccination League (NAVL), of which he was president.

 He became a highly publicised activist against compulsory smallpox vaccination, and then one of the most prolific writers and activists against vaccination itself.
 Although interested in spiritualism and theosophy, he campaigned not on religious grounds but on general appeal to values of social liberty.

 He visited the United States in 1879, and campaigned against smallpox vaccinations.
 Smallpox had recently become epidemic again, after a decline in vaccination, following a decline in cases of smallpox earlier in the century.
 Several American anti-vaccination organisations arose around the time of his visit.

-The NAVL succeeded in its lobbying for a government enquiry (a Royal Commission in 1886), and the 1898/1907 Act of 1898 that introduced exemption from vaccination on grounds of conscientious objection.
+The NAVL succeeded in its lobbying for a government enquiry (a royal commission in 1886), and the Vaccination Act 1907 that introduced exemption from vaccination on grounds of conscientious objection.
 Although he continued to campaign against vaccination, in later life Tebb took on further causes.

-Other interests
+Later life

 In 1895, he moved to Rede Hall, Burstow, Surrey, where he occupied major posts in the parish council, local horticultural society and cricket club.
-He paid for a monument to Adin Ballou at Hopedale, and a drinking fountain at Burstow in memory of the 400,000 horses killed and wounded during the Boer War, to which he was strongly opposed as a pacifist and anti-imperialist.
+He paid for a monument to Adin Ballou at Hopedale, and a drinking fountain in Burstow in memory of the 400,000 horses killed and wounded during the Boer War, to which he was strongly opposed as a pacifist and anti-imperialist.

 Along with Walter Hadwen, in 1896 he had co-founded the London Association for the Prevention of Premature Burial, that campaigned for burial reforms to ensure that those buried were certainly dead.
-When he died at Burstow in 1917, his will specified that "unmistakable evidence of decomposition" should be visible, so he was cremated a week after his death.
+He died at his home, on 23 January 1917, from natural causes.
+His will specified that "unmistakable evidence of decomposition" should be visible, so he was cremated a week after his death.

 Personal life

 William Tebb had a son and three daughters.
 His son was a doctor, Dr. William Scott Tebb who wrote "A Century of Vaccination and what it teaches us".
-His daughter, Florence Joy Tebb, studied mathematics at Girton College, Cambridge and worked closely with her husband the biologist Raphael Weldon.
+His daughter, Florence Joy Tebb (1858–1936), studied mathematics at Girton College, Cambridge and worked closely with her husband the biologist Raphael Weldon.
 His other daughter, Mary Christine Tebb, was a biochemist and married the biochemist Otto Rosenheim.